TIMONz1535/Hammer-Road-Maker/README.md

 # Hammer Road Maker
-A simple tool that allows you to create curved brushed road in the game, and then export them to vmf.
+Developer tool that allows you to create curved brushed road in the game, and then export them to vmf.
 It is useful when building roads on displacement surfaces (mountains, hills).

-I was in a hurry when I made this version.
-Therefore, it may contain a significant amount of bad coding.
+## Public alpha 1.1:
+Now the road is physical!
+Physics is disabled by default.
+Enter the ***roadmaker_enablephysics 1*** in console to enable.
+Supports client/server communications.
+Completely rewritten and improved internal libraries.

-Choose weapon in the ***Hammer Road Maker*** category
+Choose weapon in the ***Hammer Road Maker*** category:
 ```
-Press R - Change mode
+Press R - Change mode.
-Press Mouse1 - Create or move point to cursor
+Press Mouse1 - Create or move point to cursor.
-Press Mouse2 - Remove last or select nearest point
+Press Mouse2 - Remove last or select nearest point.
 ```
-To display the points, enter the developer 1 in console.
+To display the points, enter the ***developer 1*** in console.
 This can cause a lower FPS with large amount of points.

 ## Console commands:
 ```
+roadmaker_enablephysics - Enable physics of the road.
+Set 0 to disable.

-roadmaker_height - Set height of road
+roadmaker_height - Set height of the road.
-roadmaker_width - Set width of road
+roadmaker_width - Set width of the road.

-roadmaker_clear - Delete all points
+roadmaker_clear - Delete all points.
-roadmaker_getvmf - Export brushes to vmf file in data folder
+roadmaker_getvmf - Export brushes to vmf file in data folder.

-roadmaker_toptexture - Set top texture for road
+roadmaker_toptexture - Set top texture of the road.
-roadmaker_sidetexture - Set side texture for road
+roadmaker_sidetexture - Set side texture of the road.
-roadmaker_bottomtexture - Set bottom texture for road
+roadmaker_bottomtexture - Set bottom texture of the road.
-roadmaker_nodrawtexture - Set nodraw texture for road
+roadmaker_nodrawtexture - Set nodraw texture of the road.

-roadmaker_updatemesh - Internal function to update the road.
 ```
 To export your road mesh to vmf, enter the ***roadmaker_getvmf*** in console.
 Your vmf structure file will be in the data folder and is named ***vmfgenerator.vmf.txt***.